 Bakewell in Derbyshire

-Bakewell is first and foremost a picturesque Derbyshire town in the heart of the Peak District.
+Bakewell is a picturesque Derbyshire town in the heart of the Peak District.
 Once the ancient capital of the peaks, today it’s more about tourism than commerce.

 We had the pleasure of popping into Bakewell on Good Friday.
 We’d been pre-warned it’d be busy, and boy was they right.